The Terrorism Acts

 Subsequent terrorism acts have had the effect of introducing changes to the Terrorism Act 2000.
 Unfortunately, the government hasn't published a straightforward text of the Act as it now applies, although there have been suggestions that it should do so.

 21 Groups were proscribed under the Act in March 2001.
 A further four were proscribed in October 2002 and a following 15 groups were proscribed on 14 October 2005.
-46 organisations are currently proscribed, 2 of them under powers introduced in the Terrorism Act 2006, as glorifying terrorism.
-A further 14 organisations in Northern Ireland are proscribed under previous legislation.
+By November 2012 46 organisations were proscribed, 2 of them under powers introduced in the Terrorism Act 2006, as glorifying terrorim and a further 14 organisations in Northern Ireland were proscribed under previous legislation.
+Currently (September 2016) 70 international terrorist organisations are proscribed under the Terrorism Act 2000 and 14 organisations in Northern Ireland re proscribed under previous legislation.

 The Anti-terrorism Crime and Security Act 2001